StockNews.com Begins Coverage on Argo Group International (NASDAQ:ARGO)

-Equities researchers at StockNews.com assumed coverage on shares of Argo Group International (NASDAQ:ARGO – Free Report) in a research note issued on Monday.
+Investment analysts at StockNews.com started coverage on shares of Argo Group International (NASDAQ:ARGO – Free Report) in a research note issued to investors on Sunday.
 The firm set a “hold” rating on the stock.

 Argo Group International Price Performance